 While Layers Of Fear has been accused of being a walking simulator, it is indeed far more and it must be praised for its rattling original themes.
 This new horror game has you play a nameless artist returning to his Gothic 18th-century mansion.

 You soon descend into madness, due to questionable paint ingredients, and it quickly becomes apparent that the narration is unreliable and you are objectively a very bad person who will “die to finish your last painting”.

 Few games make you question literally everything in the game world as your psychosis slowly engulfs you.
 “Hey, was that chair there a second ago?”
 Pure brilliance.

 The Evil Within

-While most modern survival horror games understandably adopt a first-person perspective, The Evil Within pays respect to the genre’s pioneers like Resident Evil and Silent Hill, and the over shoulder view is awesomely terrifying as the story unravels.
+If you’re looking for good PS3 horror games, look no further than The Evil Within.
+While most modern survival horror games understandably adopt a first-person perspective, The Evil Within pays respect to the genre’s pioneers of good horror games like Resident Evil and Silent Hill, and the over shoulder camera horror game view is awesomely terrifying as the story unravels.

 Horror mastermind Shinji Mikami created some truly grotesque creatures into The Evil Within and the pervading anxiety of having only one shotgun shell never eases until after the credits roll.

 The Evil Within is available on PS4, plus PC and Xbox via Game Pass.